 Czech firearms maker CZG launches Prague share offering

-PRAGUE, Sept 22 (Reuters) - CZG-Ceska Zbrojovka Group launched a public share offering on Tuesday, valuing the Czech firearms maker at up to 13.6 billion crowns ($587.37 million) under a full allotment of shares at the top end of the price range.
+PRAGUE, Sept 22 (Reuters) - Czech firearms maker CZG-Ceska Zbrojovka Group launched a public share offering on Tuesday, valuing the company at up to 13.6 billion crowns ($587.4 million) under a full allotment at the top end of the price range.

+CZG, which earlier this year undertook a technical listing, whereby shares are admitted to trading without raising funds, aims to raise up to 4.8 billion crowns through the sale of new and existing shares and a possible over-allotment.

+About half of proceeds will be invested in growth in the United States, including the construction of a new plant in Little Rock, Arkansas.

+"We believe (CZG) can grow all over the world.
+We believe the fair market share for our products is not yet reached anywhere, neither on the civilian market or military," Vice-Chairman Jan Drahota said.

-The company will offer up to 12.99 million shares of new and existing shares.
-It set a price range of 290 to 370 crowns per share and expected trading in Prague to start on Oct.
+The group will offer up to 12.99 million shares, of which up to 6.9 million will be new, CZG said in its prospectus.
+It set a price range of 290 to 370 crowns per share, and said it expected trading in Prague to start on Oct.
 2.

-Up to 6.9 million shares will be new, CZG said in a prospectus published on Tuesday.
+A free float of 23%-34% of the firm is expected.
+The company is a wholly-owned unit of holding company Ceska zbrojovka Partners, whose main owner is Rene Holecek, listed as the 30th richest Czech citizen by Forbes in 2019.

+The gunmaker, which has plants in the Czech Republic and United States, reported record revenue of 3.4 billion crowns in the first half of 2020, generating attributable profit of 381.7 million crowns.

 (1 Czech crown = $0.0432)